The complete guide to becoming ISO 27001 certified

 • Surveillance audits: Organisations undergo periodic surveillance audits by the certification body to ensure ongoing compliance with the standard.
 These audits typically occur at the end of Year 1 and Year 2

-What is the role of an auditor in the ISO 27001 certification process?
+What is the role of an auditor in the certification process?

 During a two-stage audit process, an external auditor from an ISO Certification body evaluates an organisation's ISMS against the ISO 27001 requirements, ensuring they’ve implemented the necessary policies, procedures, and controls to protect sensitive information.

-The duration of the ISO 27001 certification process varies depending on the organisation's size, complexity, and readiness.
+The duration of the certification process varies depending on the organisation's size, complexity, and readiness.
 Generally, certification can take anywhere from 6 to 18 months.

-Yes, small businesses can achieve ISO 27001 certification.
+Yes, small businesses can achieve ISO 27001.
 The standard is applicable to organisations of all sizes and sectors.
 The certification process can be scaled to suit the organisation's size and needs.

-Do I need to hire an external consultant for ISO 27001 certification?
+Do I need to hire an external consultant to achieve ISO 27001?

 Hiring an external consultant is not mandatory but can be helpful for organisations that lack in-house expertise or resources to navigate the certification process.
 A consultant can provide guidance, support, and training to help your organisation meet ISO 27001 requirements.